exokitxr/exokit/README.md

 Think JSDOM, except it _actually runs_ the DOM in a `window`.
 Or think Electron, except 300k and no compile step.
 Or, think an emulator for running web sites.

-The multipmedia parts (e.g. WebGL) are pluggable native modules.
+The multimedia parts (e.g. WebGL) are pluggable native modules.
 Everything else is Javascript.
 It's pretty easy to experiment and add new Web APIs.

 Exokit runs on Android/iOS, as well as Windows, Linux, and macOS.